1900-1945

 39cm × 32cm (58cm × 48cm framed)

 Gilbery’s talent as an artist was first noticed aged 17, when his portrait of his father was hung in the Royal Academy.
-He gained a scholarship to St Martin’s and later the Royal College of Art, where he studied under tutors such as Roland Pitchforth, Sir William Rothenstein and Gilbert Spencer.
-He would make living primarily from portraiture, exhibiting at the Royal Academy, the Royal Society of Portrait Painters and the New England Art’s Club.
-This is is a study for a painted self portrait.
+He gained a scholarship to St Martin’s and later the Royal College of Art, where he studied under tutors such as Roland Pitchforth, Sir William Rothenstein, and Gilbert Spencer.
+He would make a living primarily from portraiture, exhibiting at the Royal Academy, the Royal Society of Portrait Painters, and the New England Art’s Club.
+This is a study for a painted self-portrait.